 Join ACA's "Americans Abroad Fight for Tax Fairness!" write-in campaign calling for hearings!

-Second, ACA, which advocates (lobbies) for legislation is raising funds to do just this – lobby for enactment of a residency-based taxation regime.
-It will pound the pavement and walk the hallways of the Capital, meeting with Members, Members staffs and staffs of the committees, like Joint Committee on Taxation, House Ways and Means Committee, and Senate Finance Committee.
-It will hold meetings with other “players” to educate and get everyone pushing in the same direction.
-It will work to activate others that, in turn, will lobby in favor of legislation.
-The effort needs to be as well-organized and executed as the corporate effort.
+Want to help more?
+ACA, which advocates (lobbies) for legislation is conintues to raise funds to do just this – lobby for enactment of a residence-based taxation regime.
+Funding for advocacy and lobbying efforts help us to continue to pound the pavement and walk the hallways of the Capital, meeting with Members, Members staffs and staffs of the committees, like Joint Committee on Taxation, House Ways and Means Committee, and Senate Finance Committee.
+ACA will also activate other stakeholders that, in turn, will lobby in favor of legislation.
 Donations to ACA for lobbying are not tax deductible*.
 Donate today.

 *Tax-deductible funds raised by ACAGF will not be used for lobbying.